jimmywarting/StreamSaver.js/README.md

 link.click() // Save
 ```
 So the one and only other solution is to do what the server does: Send a stream
-with Content-Disposition header to tell the browser to save the file.
+with `Content-Disposition` header to tell the browser to save the file.
-But we don't have a server!
+But we don't have a server or the content isn't on a server!
 So the solution is to create a service worker
 that can intercept request and use [respondWith()][4] and act as a server.<br>
 But a service workers are only allowed in secure contexts and it requires some effort to put up.
 Most of the time you are working in the main thread and the service worker are only alive for < 5 minutes before it goes idle.<br>